duckonomy/ianpark.dev/src/content/post/emacs-to-nvim.md

 Then came the terminal multiplexing decision.
 Moving from Emacs's built-in window management to a terminal environment meant choosing between several less-than-ideal options.
 While I had previous experience with tmux, I was hesitant to add another layer of terminal emulation and potential rendering overhead.
 After some research, I landed on Kitty for its native multiplexing support.
 Tools like tmux and Zellij are powerful, but when you're already dealing with a terminal emulator and Neovim, adding another layer of terminal abstraction felt unnecessary.
 Kitty's approach of handling multiplexing at the terminal emulator level just made more sense.

-But the deeper impacts came from losing Emacs's integrated environment. `magit` was a particularly hard goodbye - `fugitive` is capable but lacks that seamless integration that made version control feel natural. `dired` was another casualty; even with `nvim-tree`, file management feels more primitive. (edit 01/01/2025: I found `oil.nvim` \o/)
+But the deeper impacts came from losing Emacs's integrated environment. `magit` was a particularly hard goodbye - `fugitive` is capable but lacks that seamless integration that made version control feel natural. `dired` was another casualty; even with `nvim-tree`, file management feels more primitive. (**edit 01/01/2025**: I found `oil.nvim` \o/)

 The most significant loss, however, has been org-mode.
 This wasn't just about losing a feature - it was about dismantling an entire life organization system.
 I've found myself in the uncomfortable position of fragmenting my workflow across multiple "native" apps: